andreshungbz/flashcard-dragon/README.md

 - Some application settings can be changed in the `src/config/settings.ts` file.
 - This is the semester final project web application for the CMPS2212 GUI Programming course at the University of Belize, completed in the 2024-2 semester.

-## Attributions
+## License & Attributions

-Favicon dragon icon is copyright 2020 Twitter, Inc., and other contributors.
+- Favicon dragon icon is copyright 2020 Twitter, Inc., and other contributors.
 The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 No modifications were made to the original image.
+- The source code for this project is licensed under the [MIT License](LICENSE).
+- All other graphics are © 2025 Andres Hung and licensed under the [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).